Object Sexuality

 Objectophilia

-Object sexuality (objectophilia, objectum sexuality, OS) is a pronounced romantic and sometimes sexual orientation toward specific inanimate objects or structures.
-People who identify with it describe genuine, often reciprocal-feeling love for a particular object.
+Object sexuality (objectophilia, objectum sexuality, OS) is a romantic and sometimes sexual attraction directed at specific inanimate objects or structures.
+Those who identify with it describe committed, often reciprocal-feeling love for one particular object rather than a generic interest in things.

 - Prevalence